 Dirty Little Recruiting Secrets from the HR Department:

 These are the things an HR officer will never let you know.
-However, now that the secret is out make use of it and prepare for a good career ride (guide).
+However, now that the secret is out making use of it and prepare for a good career ride (guide).

 1. 90-day hire rule is another new addition: